nice-game-hints/zmckracken-btas/README.md

-# template
-This is a template repository for writing your own Nice Game Hint guides
+This is the raw repository for Zack McKraken - Between time and space.
+You can find the actual NGH guide here.